 Under the RSU Plan, each RSU entitles the participant to receive, at the Company's discretion, one Common Share (from treasury or acquired on the open market) or its cash equivalent to the five day volume weighted average price of the Common Shares underlying the RSUs in question on the TSX prior to the settlement date (the "Market Value").
-Unless otherwise specified by the Board of Directors at the time of granting the RSUs, (i) one third of the amount of the RSUs granted will vest on the first anniversary of the RSU grant, (ii) one third of the amount of the RSUs granted will vest in the subsequent year with 8.25% of the RSU grant vesting every 90 days in such year, and (iii) the remaining one third of the RSUs granted will vest in the year that follows (and settled no later than December 31 of the third calendar year following the RSU grant date) with 8.25% of the RSU grant vesting every 90 days in such year.
-In the event that a participant's vesting date falls within a blackout period applicable to such participant, then the participant's vesting date shall be extended to the close of business on the second (2nd) business day following the expiration of the blackout period.
+Unless otherwise specified by the Board of Directors at the time of granting the RSUs, (i) one third of the amount of the RSUs granted will vest on the first anniversary of the RSU grant, (ii) one third of the amount of the RSUs granted will vest in the subsequent year with 8.25% of the RSU grant vesting every 90 days in such year, and (iii) the remaining one third of the third calendar year following the RSU grant date) with 8.25% of the RSU grant vesting every 90 days in such year.
+In the event that a participant's vesting date falls within a blackout period applicable to such participant, then the participant's vesting date shall be extended to the close of business on the second (2^{nd}) business day following the expiration of the blackout period.